 I’ve never been to an AA meeting, but when I was reading through the readers’ comments about The Easy Way to Stop Drinking, I discovered that the infamous 12 step program doesn’t work for everyone!
 That surprised me – I really thought AA was the solution.

-When you’re trying to overcome a drinking problem, remember that what worked for Joe won’t necessarily work for you.
+When you’re trying different tips on how to quit drinking, remember that what worked for Joe won’t necessarily work for you.
 The book about quitting drinking worked for lots of people, but it may not help you.

-Make a list of things you don’t miss about drinking
+Make a list of reasons you want to quit drinking

 Mrs D made a list of things she doesn’t miss about drinking – they range from hangovers to guilt to obsessing about how much wine is in the house.
 Have you done that?
 Make your list in the comments section here, on your iPhone, or a piece of paper.
 Read it every time you’re lonely, bored, and craving a drink.